 - Complications of portal hypertension

-The Centre for Interventional Therapies at RTIICS, Kolkata offers the latest and best technologies for minimally invasive treatments, along with experts trained from across the world.
-Key facilities include:
+The Centre for Interventional Therapies at RTIICS, Kolkata and the Department of Interventional Radiology at MSMC, Bangalore offer the latest technologies for minimally invasive treatments, along with experts trained in Interventional Radiology from across the world.

 - Dedicated Ultrasound for access, guidance, ablation, biopsies and injections